kiango/R/README.txt

 The workflow includes data preparation, algorithm selection, training model and a test of final model.

 Prediction improvement made by using Random Forest method.
-But there is still room for model improvement by studying by introducing more business domain related data, such as weather condition data etc.
+But there is still room for model improvement by studying and introducing more business domain related data, such as weather condition data etc.